Anomandarist/Shadowrun-UK/Rules/ActiveSkills/Gymnastics.md

 ### Failing a climbing or rappelling test

 - Failing automatically halts progress
-- Must make a STR + REA test to hold on.
+- Must make a STR + REA test to hold on
 	- Failure leads to falling, 20m per combat turn
 - During next action phase may attempt to stop with a STR + REA test (-2 modifier)
 - GM may allow a STR + REA test for other climbers to grab you
 - If the character has safety lines in place
 	- Test is made by the person who set the line up
-	- LOG + Free fall [Mental] (1/2 BOD of falling character)
+	- Free Fall + LOG [Mental] (1/2 BOD of falling character)
 	- Success leads to safety gear catching

 ## Jumping

 Horizontal
-- AGI + Gymnastics [Physical]
+- Gymnastics + AGI [Physical]
 - 1m per hit from standing jump
 - 2m per hit from running jump
-- Max jump distance is 1.5x AGI meters
+- Max jump distance is 1.5× AGI meters

 Vertical
-- AGI + Gymnastics [Physical]
+- Gymnastics + AGI [Physical]
 - 0.5m per hit
-- Max is 1.5x height
+- Max is 1.5× height